sarahmaddox/site-webdev/src/angular/guide/server-communication.md

   <p class="error" *ngIf="errorMessage != null">{!{errorMessage}!}</p>
 ```

-It presents the list of heroes with an `ngFor`.
-Below the list is an input box and an *Add Hero* button where you can enter the names of new heroes
-and add them to the database.
+In the code, the list of heroes is specified as `ngFor`.
+A user can enter the names of new heroes in the input box and add them to the database by clicking the *Add Hero* button.

-A [template reference variable](template-syntax.html#ref-vars), `newHeroName`, accesses the
-value of the input box in the `(click)` event binding.
-When the user clicks the button, that value is passed to the component's `addHero` method and then
+A [template reference variable](template-syntax.html#ref-vars), `newHeroName`, accesses the value of the input box in the `(click)` event binding.
+When the user clicks the button, that value is passed to `addHero` method of the component and then,
-the event binding clears it to make it ready for a new hero name.
+the event binding clears the method to accept the name of a new hero.
+If an error occurs, it is displayed below the *Add Hero* button.

-Below the button is an area for an error message.

 <div id="oninit"></div>
 <div id="HeroListComponent"></div>
 ### The *HeroListComponent* class

-Here's the component class:
+The following code is *HeroListComponent* class:

 <?code-excerpt "lib/src/toh/hero_list_component.dart (class)" region="component" title?>
 ```